BU-EC551/FPGAng/Verilog/README.md

 was 100 mHz on the board divided by 9600 so we ended up with 10400 clks_per_bit.

 ### 2. Parser
 The parser module reads 4 bytes at a time, looking for a start byte in hex for "!", then a button press "B", which specific button "1,2,3..", and lastly 1 or 0 for a press or release.
 We then perform a cyclic redundancy check and pass a ready signal to the controller.
 Before that, in this module we also control which mode the rover is in.
-Either autonomous or control mode, by passing it a "aa" for autonomous or "cc" for controlled.
-Based on
+We can switch between these modes, autonomous or control mode, by passing it a "aa" for autonomous or "cc" for controlled.
+Based on the button pressed we send a certain 3-bit state to the controller.

 ### 3. Controller
-The parser module reads 4 bytes at a time, looking for a start byte in hex for "!", then a button press "B", which specific button "1,2,3..", and lastly 1 or 0 for a press or release.
-We then perform a cyclic redundancy check and pass a ready signal to the controller.
-Before that, in this module we also control which mode the rover is in.
-Either autonomous or control mode, by passing it a "aa" for autonomous or "cc" for controlled.
-Based on
+The controller handles all the different directional buttons on the app and essentially drives the car.
+The different states run through the directions, the speed, and the mode of the car.
+The mode is represented in the 2 LSB, the 2 MSB represent the different speeds we cycles through, the 4 btis in the middle control the direction.

 ## Autonomous Mode Code [Jason and Gan]
 ### 1. Top_sensor.v